corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/wire-format.md

 You don’t need access to the original class files to decode the typed structure of a Corda message, because of the embedded AMQP schema.
 You may find it more convenient to work with the original structures using JVM reflection.
 This is useful for code generators.

-Optionally, you can parse the Java .class file format using a variety of libraries.
+Optionally, you can parse the Java `.class` file format using a variety of libraries.
 It uses a tagged union-style format and [can be parsed in about 300 lines of C](https://github.com/atcol/cfr/blob/master/src/class.c).
 The only part of the class file that is relevant for type information is the parameters for the constructor.
 Those parameters define which fields are stored to the wire.

-Source code does not have a deterministic field ordering.
+The source code does not have a deterministic field ordering.
 Developers may re-arrange fields in their classes as they refactor their code, which in a conventional serialization scheme would break the wire format.
 When mapping classes to AMQP schemas, fields are sorted alphabetically.
 If a new field is added, it will not necessarily appear at the end of the list.